Chart Color Schemes

 In terms of cultural diversity, Kambah records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Kambah's cultural diversity is above average, with 21.4% of its population born overseas and 14.6% speaking a language other than English at home.
-Christianity is the predominant religion in Kambah, making up 46.2% of people there.
-However, Judaism is overrepresented compared to the Australian Capital Territory, comprising 0.1% versus 0.1%.
+Kambah has a higher than average cultural diversity, with 21.4% of its population born overseas and 14.6% speaking a language other than English at home.
+Christianity is the predominant religion in Kambah, accounting for 46.2% of the population.
+Notably, Judaism is overrepresented in Kambah compared to the Australian Capital Territory, with 0.1% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity